inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 * The robot is stopped by walls, and respawned when outside board.

 ### Tasks done since last assignment
-Made user stories and tests for everything, improved how the player moves, made flags and
+Made user stories and tests for everything, improved how the player moves, made flags and gotten a understanding of how board works.
+And made many changes to it.

 ### Known bugs in
 Push player is wrong, when other players are in a corner